quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part10_5.4.1_Mapping_G.md

 These outputs illustrate the practical application and comparison between Gaussian quadrature and Monte Carlo integration techniques for numerical integration:

 - **Gaussian Quadrature**: Provides a precise estimate with a fixed number of points (in this case, 3).
-The result is accurate but depends on the choice of \(N\).
+The result is accurate but depends on the choice of $N$.
 - **Monte Carlo Integration**: Relies on random sampling and may vary each time.
 With more samples, it can approach the true value more closely.

-The Gaussian quadrature method gives an estimate of approximately \(0.7468241328124269\) for 3 points, while the Monte Carlo integration with 10,000 random samples yields an estimate of about \(0.7459597775085103\).
+The Gaussian quadrature method gives an estimate of approximately $0.7468241328124269 $ for 3 points, while the Monte Carlo integration with 10,000 random samples yields an estimate of about$0.7459597775085103$.
 Both methods are valuable tools in numerical analysis, each with its strengths and weaknesses depending on the specific problem at hand. ```plaintext
 Gaussian Quadrature Estimate: 0.7468241328124269
 Monte Carlo Integration Estimate: 0.7459597775085103
 ```

-The outputs from the Python code demonstrate the results of using both Gaussian quadrature and Monte Carlo integration for numerical integration over the interval \([0, 1]\) with the function \(f(x) = e^{-x^2}\).
+The outputs from the Python code demonstrate the results of using both Gaussian quadrature and Monte Carlo integration for numerical integration over the interval $[0, 1]$ with the function $f(x) = e^{-x^2}$.

-- **Gaussian Quadrature Estimate**: Using 3 points, the estimate is approximately \(0.7468241328124269\).
+- **Gaussian Quadrature Estimate**: Using 3 points, the estimate is approximately $0.7468241328124269$.
-- **Monte Carlo Integration Estimate**: With 10,000 random samples, the estimate is approximately \(0.7459597775085103\).
+- **Monte Carlo Integration Estimate**: With 10,000 random samples, the estimate is approximately $0.7459597775085103$.

 These results show that: